 Master of Science in Management Information Systems (MMIS)

-The M.S. in Management Information Systems is a 36 credit-hour program.
-It focuses on the application of information technology to the collection, retention, and dissemination of information for management planning and decision making.
-The program concentrates on areas such as project management, decision support systems, computer languages, client-server and distributed computing, database systems and data warehousing, telecommunications, system analysis and design, human-computer interaction, electronic commerce, information security, computer graphics, and multimedia.
+The Master of Science in Management Information Systems is a 36 credit-hour degree program.
+Offered online and on-campus in South Florida, the program focuses on the application of information technology to the collection, retention, and dissemination of information for management planning and decision making.
+The MMIS degree concentrates on areas such as project management, decision support systems, computer languages, client-server and distributed computing, database systems and data warehousing, telecommunications, system analysis and design, human-computer interaction, electronic commerce, information security, computer graphics, and multimedia.

-The program blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.
+The management information systems degree program blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.
 It is designed to give students a thorough knowledge of the field and to provide an enduring foundation for future professional growth.

-Students have the option to earn the M.S. in Management Information Systems with concentrations in Information Security Management and Business Intelligence / Analytics (also 36 credit hours).
-The concentration curricula are each also available as graduate certificates, requiring a total of 15 credit hours (five courses).
-The concentration and graduate certificate in Information Security Management are recognized by the National Security Agency (NSA) based on its certification of the school’s curriculum under NSA national training standards NSTISSI No. 4011 (Information Systems Security Professionals) and CNSSI No. 4013 (System Administrators).
-As a result of this certification, Federal agencies may sponsor civilian and military personnel to take the school’s certified graduate courses, and the school is authorized to issue certificates to students who complete such courses.
+This security program is recognized by the U.S. National Security Agency (NSA) and the Department of Homeland Security (DHS).
+As a result of this recognition federal agencies may sponsor civilian and military personnel to take the school’s certified graduate courses, and the school is authorized to issue certificates to students who complete such courses.
 Individuals may apply to take one or more certified information security courses as non-degree students.
-These programs are available online or on-campus.
-Students who complete a concentration may also request the corresponding graduate certificate.

-Graduates with the M.S. in Management Information Systems are able to: (1) communicate management information systems concepts, designs, and solutions effectively and professionally; (2) apply knowledge of management information systems to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of management information systems; (4) evaluate software development tools, software systems, and modern computing platforms.
+Graduates with a master’s in management information systems will be able to: (1) communicate management information systems concepts, designs, and solutions effectively and professionally; (2) apply knowledge of management information systems to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of management information systems; (4) evaluate software development tools, software systems, and modern computing platforms.

 Click here for detailed application information.